OriBenAmram/Skello/README.md

 For those of you who are already familliar with Trello, we added some intersting and unique features - [features](#application-features).
 If you are not familliar with the App, read about it [here](#trello-description).
+And, if you are tired and just want to see some images of the website, [scroll to the bottom...](#showcase)
 ___

 ### Table of Contents